 Graduate and Postdoctoral Studies at UBC is committed to working with faculty both new and established to promote excellence in graduate supervision.
 Workshops provided through G+PS on graduate supervision enable faculty to learn from each other, gain insights from the existing scholarship on graduate supervision, and work towards implementing the principles of excellent graduate supervision (PDF) that were developed by the Graduate Supervision Leadership Group at UBC.
 The Principles were endorsed by the UBC-V Senate in January 2019.

 Topics covered include:

-- elements of excellent graduate supervision
+- principles of excellent graduate supervision pedagogy and related practices

 - Building a Strong Student - Supervisor Relationship

 - effective recruiting and selection of graduate students

 - encouraging and fostering participation in a community of scholars and professionals

 - the work plan, identifying and achieving milestones, monitoring academic progress